BioContainers/edu/docs/what_is_biocontainers.rst

 * **Base Image**\ : All containers are based on a specific GNU/Linux system.
 There is no preference for a specific OS flavor but, to reduce disk usage, we recommend to use our own biocontainers/biocontainers image.
 * **Dockerfile Version**\ : This is a single-number version system (ex: v1, v2, v3 ...).
 Every change in the file must increase in 1.
 * **Software**\ : The name of the software installed inside the container.
-This can be a little tricky because some software demand libraries or dependencies.
-In this case the idea is to describe the "principal" software of the container, or the reason for built it.
+This can be a little tricky because some software demands libraries or dependencies.
+In this case the idea is to describe the "principal" software of the container, or the reason for building it.
 * **Software Version**\ : The version of the software installed.
 * **Description**\ : Single line description of the tool.
 * **Website**\ : URL(s) for the program developer.